Anxiety treatment in Washington, DC.

 The prevalence of anxiety is high, with anxiety disorders affecting over 40 million adults in the US each year.
 Anxiety is often associated with medically unexplained medical symptoms/pain, such as migraines, fibromyalgia, chest pains, tension headaches, asthma, and gastrointestinal upset.

-Common Symptoms of anxiety
+Common anxiety symptoms:

 • Excessive worry or apprehension that interferes with your life